pcko1/bscscan-python/source/index.rst

 * Is a particular functionality provided?

-   Kindly read the documentation of this package.
+   Kindly read the :doc:`documentation <bscscan.modules>` of this package.
 If it's not there, it's not provided.

 * May I suggest some improvements?